klindtlab/MachInterp/README.md

-# MIS: Mechanistic Interpretability through Superposition
+# MIS: Machine Interpretability Scoring

 This repository contains the official codebase and supplementary materials for the paper **[Mechanistic Interpretability through Superposition]** by [Your Name and Co-authors].
 The work explores the mechanisms underlying superposition in neural networks, providing insights into sparse coding and representation disentanglement.